luka-j/stories/README.md

 should consist of dialogue, with some optional narrative.
 The user should steer only the behaviour of one character by making choices in their name, though this is in no way required.

+Because the language is Turing complete, by nature it allows arbitrary programs to be written, in form of conversational interfaces.

 ## Aim